suryakun/github-discover/README.md

 ## Usage

-1. Rename the `.env.example` file to `.env` and provide your GitHub API token.
+1. Open the src/config/config.ts and provide your GitHub API token.
 You can obtain a token from your GitHub account settings.

 2. Start the development server: